-Perhaps the best I can attempt will be to outline three fundamental features of our time: modernity, secularism, and echnocrasy self-destructiveness.
+Perhaps the best I can attempt will be to outline three fundemental features of our times modernity, secularism, and self-destructiveness.

-By modernity I do not mean just anything that exists or functions today.
-I mean the basic developments out of has which have come the modern world.
+functions today.
+I mean the basic developments out of which has come the modern world.
 Of these the first is empirical science.
 It is something quite different from the notion of science set forth in Aristotle's Posterior Analytics.
-Ethnedien Not only is it a new notion but also it admits application, and its application has resulted in industrialization, urbanization, automation, a population explosion, mass media, instantaneous world news, rapid transportation, guided missiles, and thermonuclear bombs.
+Not only is it a new notion but also it admits application, and its application has resulted in industrialization, urbanization, automation, a population explosion, rass tendia, instananeous world news, rapid transportation, guided missiles, and thermonuclear bombs.

-Next, despite the Renaissance ideal of speaking Latin, writing Greek, and reading Hebrew, there developed the modern languages and literatures.
-In the nineteenth century new conceptions and procedures were introduced into philology, a phalanx of investigators following the lead of hermeneutics, and history by Friedrich Wolf, Friedrich Schleiermacher, August Boeckh, and Leopold von Ranke.
-The classicist, mand normative notion of culture was replaced by came to denote an empirical notion: za culture the set of meanings and values inherent in a way of life.
-Human studies, Geisteswissenschaften, set about investigating, understanding, depicting the cultures of mankind.
-All were found to be man-made, contingent, subject propaga tion, to development, diagonal tion, alteration, decay.
+Next, despite the Renaissance ideal of speaking Latin, writing

+Greek, and reading Hebrew, there developed the modern languages and literatures.
+In the mineteenth century new conceptions and procedures were introduced into philology, hermeneutics, and history by a phalant of investigators following the lead of Friedrich Wolf, Friedrich Sobledermacher.
+August Bosckh, and Loopold von Ranke.
+The classicist, normative notion of oulture was replaced by an empirical notion: a culture came to denote the set of meanings and values inherent in a way of life.
+Human studies, Geistesvissenmohaften, set about investigating, understanding, depicting the cultures of mankind.
+All were found to be man-made, contingent, subject to development, propagation, alteration, decay.
 All were found to have their good points and their weaknesses and, when to knowledge of them was added respect for them, there resulted cultural pluralism.
-The new methods, applied to a made it plain Hebrew and Christian religion, that one had to dilute conciliar statements about guod tenet atque semper tenuit sancta mater ecclesia.
+The new methods, applied to Hebrew and Christian religion, made it plain that one had to dilute conciliar statements about quod tenet atque semper tenuit sancts me ter ecclesia.
 Not only was development a fact that had to be acknowledged, not only were previous theological positions to be reversed, but the whole conception and method of theology has had to be overhauled.